Isabella Stewart Gardner Museum theft: Prelude

 The robbery occurred early on Sunday, March 18, 1990.
 The thieves were first witnessed around 12:30 a.m. by several St. Patrick's Day revelers leaving a party near the museum.
 The two men were disguised as police officers and parked in a hatchback on Palace Road, about a hundred feet from the side entrance.
 The witnesses believed them to be policemen.

 The museum guards on duty that night were Rick Abath, age 23, and Randy Hestand, age 25.
-Abath was a regular night watchman, but March 18 was Hestand's first time on the night shift.
+Abath was a regular night watchman, but Hestand seldom worked the night shift.
 The museum's security policy required that one guard would patrol the galleries with a flashlight and walkie-talkie while the other would sit at the security desk.
 When Abath took the first patrol, fire alarms sounded in several rooms, but he could not locate any fire or smoke.
 He returned to the security room where the fire alarm control panel indicated smoke in multiple rooms.
 He assumed that some type of malfunction had occurred and disabled the panel before returning to his patrol.
 Before completing his rounds, Abath stopped at the side entrance of the museum, briefly opening the side door and shutting it again without informing Hestand.
 Abath returned to the security desk around 1:00 a.m., and Hestand assumed patrol duties.